cs3org/OCM-API/IETF-RFC.md

 * __Share Name__ - a human-readable string, provided by the Sending Party or the Sending Server, to help the Receiving Party understand which Resource the Share grants access to
 * __Share Permissions__ - protocol-specific allowances granted to the Receiving Party on the modes of accessing the Resource
 * __Share Requirements__ - protocol-specific restrictions on the modes of accessing the Resource
+* __WAYF Page__ - a Where-Are-You-From page is a discovery service used to identify the OCM Server of an Invite Receiver.

 # General Flow
 The lifecycle of an Open Cloud Mesh Share starts with prerequisites such as